Town 'n' Country, Florida

 Town 'n' Country is a census-designated place (CDP) in Hillsborough County, Florida, United States.
 The population was 85,951 at the 2020 census.

 Within Town 'n' Country are located Bay Crest Park, Countryway, Rocky Creek, Sweetwater Creek.

 History

 Prior to the 1950s, Town 'n' Country was primarily natural areas and cattle farms.
 In 1958, the LaMonte-Shimberg Corporation purchased a 525-acre dairy farm from the Webb family near the Hillsborough Avenue-Memorial intersection to construct the Town 'n' Country Park subdivision, making the area one of Tampa’s first suburban communities.
 By the time the original developers and builders of Town 'n' Country had built their last house, the area covered more than 2,000 acres and stretched over three miles from Memorial Highway on the south to north of Waters Avenue.
 In this area, nearly 8,000 single-family homes and townhouses were built from 1958 to 1978 by LaMonte-Shimberg.

-Due to Town ‘n’ Country’s close proximity to the historically Spanish and Cuban American West Tampa, the area always had somewhat of a Cuban American presence.
-Though it wasn’t until the early 1980s, when there was a large influx of recent Cuban arrivals, whom began to settle in Town ‘n’ Country.
-As of the 2020 U.S. Census, Latino’s make up the majority of Town ‘n’ Country’s residents; most of whom are Cuban and Puerto Rican.
-Although, in recent years the area has seen a large influx of Dominicans, Brazilians, Venezuelans, Columbians and Mexicans settling in the area, making the community a diverse ethnic enclave of Latino’s.
-Surrounding communities, such as Egypt Lake-Leto and Drew Park, also happen to be majority Latino communities.
-Many locals tend to refer to this entire area as West Tampa, which is actually incorrect; as the actual boundaries of Old West Tampa are north of Kennedy Boulevard to Dr. Martin Luther King Boulevard (formerly Buffalo Avenue), then West of Rome Avenue to Dale Mabry Highway.